 Your feet and ankles play a major role in your mobility.
 Conditions that affect the structure or function of your foot or ankle may affect your quality of life and benefit from foot and ankle surgery.
-At Diabetic Foot and Wound Center in Bakersfield, California, Ruben Nieto, DPM, and the team offer expert foot and ankle surgery for patients that need it.
+At Diabetic Foot and Wound Center in Bakersfield, California and the team offer expert foot and ankle surgery for patients that need it.
 They perform comprehensive evaluations to develop the most effective treatment to address your foot or ankle needs.
 Contact the office by phone or online today to schedule your evaluation.
 Same-day and next-day appointments are available.

 Foot and ankle surgery includes various procedures aimed at fixing conditions that affect the structure or function of your foot or ankle.

 The podiatry team at Diabetic Foot and Wound Center specializes in foot and ankle surgery.
 Podiatrists undergo extensive training so they can manage both the medical and surgical needs of your feet and ankles.

 What are the common types of foot and ankle surgery?

 There are many foot and ankle conditions that benefit from surgery.
 Some of the most common foot and ankle surgeries the team at Diabetic Foot and Wound Center perform include: